EGI-Federation/documentation/content/en/providers/rod/alarms-tickets/_index.md

 ### Ticket content templates

 The email is addressed to the corresponding NGI, together with the site and ROD.
-To view the list of NGI e-mail addresses, click the Regional List link in the Dashboard menu.
+To view the list of NGI email addresses, click the Regional List link in the Dashboard menu.

 Generally, you should not remove any content from the template, but you are free